 More than just having classes together

 Apart from having classes together, physics students have opportunities to interact with each other in meetings and activities of the Physics Club.
-In addition, many physics majors are members of the TTU Honors Program, and there are also many other student organizations across campus that may be of interest.
+In addition, many physics majors are members of the Tennessee Tech Honors Program, and there are also many other student organizations across campus that may be of interest.

 The Physics Club is student-led, with membership being voluntary and open to all interested students.
 The club typically sponsors several social activities during the academic year, such as movie nights, hikes, frisbee-golf, etc. They are also regularly involved in developing and running activities for public outreach events at the Millard Oakley STEM Center, and offering help/tutoring for students in introductory physics classes.
 For more information contact the club's faculty advisor, Dr. Adam Holley.